Setland34/task-management-app-3/README.md

 ## Configuring Git to Sign All Commits with a GPG Key
 To configure Git to sign all commits with a GPG key by default, use the following command:

+## GitHub Actions Workflows

+### Deploy Jekyll with GitHub Pages

+The `jekyll-gh-pages.yml` workflow is responsible for building and deploying a Jekyll site to GitHub Pages.
+It runs on pushes targeting the default branch and can also be triggered manually from the Actions tab.
+The workflow consists of two jobs: `build` and `deploy`.

+### Mark stale issues and pull requests

+The `stale.yml` workflow is responsible for marking issues and pull requests as stale if they have had no activity for a specified amount of time.
+It runs on a schedule defined by a cron expression.
+The workflow consists of a single job: `stale`.